 This course is an introduction to Process Safety Management, explaining the need for a modern approach to the management of major hazards in the chemical, oil and gas industry sectors.
-Its primary objective is to provide the participants with the skills necessary for setting up and/or operating Process Safety Management systems which address major hazards.
-The course equips participants with the means to succeed in safety terms as process and project engineers or to attain specialist status in process safety management.
+Its primary objective is to provide the participants with the skills necessary for setting up and/or operating Process Safety Management systems which address major hazards of fires, explosions, hazardous reactions and runaways.
+The course equips participants with the means to succeed in safety terms as process, project and production engineers or to attain specialist status in process safety management.

 Course Level: Skill Instructor: Richard Gowland

 An engineer working in the process industry (chemical, petrochemical, oil and gas) in projects, process design, operational production and specialist process safety careers